cuustard/uni/SCC.121.md

 ### Defining Sets

 Finite and small sets are easy to write out.
-Take set A: `A = {4, 3, 2, 1, 5}`.
+Set A: `A = {4, 3, 2, 1, 5}`.
 This is a finite set with just 5 elements.

 Infinite/large sets cannot be enumerated.
-Instead we provide a property that all the sets members satisfy.
+Instead, we provide a property that all the set's members satisfy.

 For example, set B: `B = {1, 2, 3, 4, 5, 6...}` and so on until infinity.
 To write this, we can give this set a property of `x`.

 We would say that, every object of `x` such that `x` is an integer and greater than 0.
 So `B = {x | P(x)}`.
-This means that B is the set of objects `x` such that `x` has property P.
+This means that B is the set of objects `x` such that `x` has the property P.

 ### Set Operations